COVID-19 shipping update (May 19):

 It is simply pure ethyl alcohol, derived from grains.
 Tinderbox chooses to use alcohol in its purest form.
 In contrast, most commercial perfumes use cheaper, denatured ethanol, which has poisons added such as methanol or copper sulphate.

-Tinderbox uses botanical undenatured (or non-denatured) ethanol in several of its products for two main reasons:
+Tinderbox uses a certified organic botanical undenatured (or non-denatured) ethanol in its products for two main reasons:

 b. it evaporates quickly so once applied to the skin the alcohol evaporates, leaving the scent of the essential oils to linger.